mcquest72/social-links-profile/README.md

 ### Continued development

 I will like to continue focusing on responsive design in future projects.
-This concepts is new to me and am not completely comfortable with it, although I found responsive design useful which is necessary skill for me to refine and perfect.
+This concepts is new to me and am not completely comfortable with it, although I find responsive design very useful, which is a necessary skill for me to refine and perfect.

 ### Useful resources